Chapter 14

 [19] We know that we are children of God, and that the whole world is under the control of the evil one."

 If there is any doubt about the truth of the above Scripture, consider all the suffering, sin, corruption and misery that is within this world.
 This clearly is not what God has in mind for His people.
-Consequently, we who have their citizenship in Heaven find themselves living in what could be considered as enemy territory.
+Consequently, we who have their citizenship in Heaven find ourselves living in what could be considered as enemy territory.
 Thus, our Lord asks us to pray for His return to earth, the resurrection of the dead and the restoration of His Kingdom.

 Revelation 21:1-5